Growing Pains: Return of the Seavers

 Growing Pains: Return of the Seavers (also known as Growing Pains II: Home Equity) is a 2004 American made-for-television comedy film and is the second (and to date, last) reunion film of the modern-day Seaver family from the 1985–1992 sitcom Growing Pains.
-It was filmed in New Orleans, LA, and originally aired on ABC October 16, 2004.
+It was filmed in New Orleans, Louisiana, and originally aired on ABC on October 16, 2004.

 Plot

 The Seaver children have left the nest and have children of their own.
 Mike, Carol, and Chrissy have no place to go when Kate is at a spa, Scott is out on a campaign, and Chrissy claims to have been evicted.
 Jason and Maggie plan to sell their house to a childhood friend of Mike and Carol's named Richie Flanscopper.
 Acting as the realtor, Ben is dead set on selling the house, but the rest of the Seaver kids object.
 Mike and Carol (who is pregnant) take matters into their own hands and sabotage the house so their little brother can't sell it to Richie and his wife Fiona.
 Meanwhile, Mike's oldest child, Michelle, is sad about her dad going to Tokyo for a job promotion.
 In the end, Ben realizes that his siblings and parents don't want to sell the house, so he makes the house unsellable by driving Mike's car through the garage door.
 The Seavers rejoice, until Carol goes into labor.
-Carol gives birth to a son, named Seaver Malone Johnson.
+Carol gives birth to a son, named Seaver Malone Johnson Coffer.